Allen throws TD in Bills’ 42-15 preseason rout over Broncos

 Buffalo extended its preseason winning streak to 10 games.
 The run is the NFL’s second-longest active streak behind the Baltimore Ravens, who have won a league-record 21 straight, and play at Arizona on Sunday.

-The Broncos took a step back after an encouraging 17-7 preseason-opening win over Dallas, while resting Russell Wilson and many of their starters for a second straight week.
+The Broncos took a step back after a 17-7 preseason-opening win over Dallas, while resting Russell Wilson and many of their starters for a second straight week.

+First-year coach Nathaniel Hackett was left disappointed, especially after entering the game intrigued to see how his young defenders and backups on defense would hold up against Allen and Co.

+“You get six touchdowns on six drives, obviously nobody did good.
+So we have to evaluate the group as a whole.
+We have to tackle better.
+We have to hold the point better.
+Everything,” Hackett said.
+“Obviously, our defense didn’t play good enough.
+The offense didn’t play good enough, especially in the beginning.
+But that’s why we do this.”

 Journeyman Josh Johnson finished 8 of 16 for just 70 yards in the first half in his bid to lock up the backup job.